-He has deep experience in a wide range of industries, including construction, energy (fossil and renewables), internet and technology, and hospitality.
-He also has experience in the securities, banking and finance, insurance, bond guarantees, healthcare, textiles, agriculture, and transportation sectors.
+He has deep industry experience in construction, energy (fossil and renewables), internet and technology, and hospitality.
+He also has experience in securities, banking and finance, insurance, bond guarantees, healthcare, textiles, agriculture, and transportation.

-In arbitrations under foreign investment treaties, he has served as lead counsel in disputes under more than ten various bilateral investment treaties (BITs) and multilateral investment agreements such as the Energy Charter Treaty (ECT) and the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR).
-As part of his professional and academic research, he also regularly publishes on topics such as enforcement of arbitral awards under the New York Convention, the ICSID Convention, and the U.S. Federal Arbitration Act.
+In arbitrations under foreign investment treaties, he has served as lead counsel in disputes under more than ten various bilateral investment treaties (BITs) and multilateral investment agreements such as the Energy Charter Treaty (ECT), the North American Free Trade Agreement (NAFTA), and the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR).

 He has deep experience handling disputes under the rules of numerous arbitral institutions, including the: